Doing a Content Inventory

 Jeff Veen is the Director of Product Design and a founding partner at Adaptive Path.
 He specializes in innovative Web design techniques.
 You can learn more about Jeff at his personal site, Veen.com.

 This article is part of an occasional series about techniques for doing user experience work.
 The previous essay in this series was “Setting Priorities” by Janice Fraser.

 Adapted from Doing a Content Inventory by Jeffrey Veen,

 Creative Commons BY 1.0 License.

-Adaption: Changed terminology to match M&R (2007), added Calc spreadsheet, replaced dead link, added links to site crawlers.
+Adaption: Changed terminology to correspond to the terminology of RM&A (2015), added Calc spreadsheet, fixed dead links, added links to site crawlers.

 Original published by Adaptive Path | 363 Brannan St. | San Francisco, CA 9410 | http://adaptivepath.com/